VistA Web

 the Veterans Health Information Systems and Technology Architecture (VistA), the electronic health record used throughout the United States Department of Veterans Affairs (VA) medical system (known as the Veterans Health Administration (VHA)).

+VistAWeb is a product of the VA Medical Center at Ann Arbor, MI.

-This portal has been implemented throughout the VA system, allowing healthcare providers at remote VA facilities to view records contained within the VistA electronic health record system at the patient's primary facility.
+This portal has been implemented throughout the VA system, allowing healthcare providers at any VA facility to view records from all the sites the patient has been seen at.

-As originally created, the VA health systems has 21 regional data systems (VISN), each with some differences in data collection and storage.
-The usage of VistA throughout the VA has helped to standardize records, but there has until recently not been an easy way for accessing records from a different VISN service area.
+As originally created, the VA health systems has 21 regional data systems (VISN) each with a number of medical centers totaling around 125 centers.
+Every center has the same hierarchical database (VistA) though each, serving different patients, has different data.
+The usage of VistA throughout the VA has helped to standardize records, but there has until recently not been an easy way for accessing records from other medical centers.

-If a patient travels or is injured or sick and visits a VA facility far from their home, VistAWeb will allow the physician or other healthcare provider access to the records at that patient's home institution.
+Not all medical centers provide all the same services and patients are routinely referred from smaller centers to larger ones for special procedures.
+Further, patients often travel to other locations in the country and then visit VA facilities far from their home.
+VistAWeb affords any healthcare provider access to the records at all these centers, be they remote or local.

 Introduction

-Veterans Health Information Systems and Technology Architecture (VistA) VistAWeb is an intranet web application used to review remote patient information found in VistA, the Federal Health Information Exchange (FHIE) system, and the Health Data Repository (HDR) databases.
+VistAWeb is an intranet web application used to review remote patient information found in VistA, the Federal Health Information Exchange (FHIE) system, i.e., the Department of Defense, and Indian Health Services.
 To a large extent, VistAWeb mirrors the reports behavior of the Computerized Patient Record System (CPRS) and Remote Data View (RDV).
 However, by permitting a more robust and timely retrieval of remote-site patient data, VistAWeb is also an enhancement to CPRS/RDV.